JahidHasanPintu/cute-car-server/README.md

 # Top feature of this website

 - Awsome Slider - I made a carousel of two img which looks good.
-- Service section - From the service section any client can easily enroll for the gym package.
+- Cars section - From the cars section any client can easily simple looks to main cars.
-- Galary section - Any visitor can easily overview the previous result of the clients.
+- Counter section - Any visitor can easily overview the previous whole inventory.
 - Contact section - Visitor can easily get in touch with the contact area.
 - car number counting
 - Finally the footer area.